dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Update part 37 Phase 2u: Implementation of PROCESS level synthetic ghost ip injection for testing detect_ghosts() and aggregate and process level logging with ghosts ips

-- Update part 38 Phase 2v: PROCESS level stats reporting using the resurrection_monitor_patch8 process level information
+- Update part 38 Phase 2v: PROCESS level, aggregate level, and gatekeeper stats reporting using the resurrection_monitor_patch8 process level information, module2 main(), and module2d

 ## A note on the STATUS_TAGS: